 An important goal of cNLP is to provide structure to highly unstructured data sources.
-In this second installment of our four-part series on cNLP, we uncover the opportunities and challenges providers and payers face when extracting data from free text for quality measures reporting.
-If you missed our first blog related to risk adjustment, we invite you to read it here.
+In the first blog of our four-part series on cNLP, we reviewed how extracting clinical information can improve the risk adjustment process.
+In this second installment, we uncover the opportunities and challenges healthcare providers and health plans face when extracting data from free text for quality measures reporting.

 The information contained in patient records is complex.
 In healthcare, we have our own unique vocabulary.
 There is a large lexicon of medical terms and there are many ways we can describe a medical concept.
 While training providers to use speech recognition software to augment notes, I quickly realized the importance of using a program that included a medical dictionary.
 While there are many benefits to having multiple ways to input data, including speech to text and typing, we are often left with a myriad of medical terms, synonyms, acronyms, approved or unapproved abbreviations, and misspelled words present in the clinical notes.
 Patient records include a mix of structured and unstructured data which leads to a more complete patient story, but at the same time presents us challenges in the review of records, and the extraction of meaningful information for patient care, analytics, research, and reporting.